 Rebound damping controls the rate at which the shock returns after it has been compressed.
 The proper rebound setting is a personal preference, and changes with rider weight, riding style and conditions.
-A rule of thumb is that rebound should be as fast as possible without kicking back and driving the bars into the rider's hands.
+A rule of thumb is that rebound should be as fast as possible without kicking back and driving the bars into the rider's hands, or feeling bouncy.

-The rebound knob (see picture on right) is located on the lower air sleeve body cap.
+The rebound knob (see picture on page 16) is located on the lower air sleeve body cap.